rust-lang/rust/text/0000-variadic.md

 pub unsafe extern "C" fn vsprintf(s: *mut c_char, format: *const c_char, ap: VaList) -> c_int;
 pub unsafe extern "C" fn vsnprintf(s: *mut c_char, n: size_t, format: *const c_char, ap: VaList) -> c_int;
 ```

+Note that, per the C semantics, after passing `VaList` to these functions, the
+caller can no longer use it, hence the use of the `VaList` type to take
+ownership of the object.
+To continue using the object after a call to these
+functions, pass a clone of it instead.

+Conversely, an `unsafe extern "C"` function written in Rust may accept a
+`VaList` parameter, to allow implementing the `v` variants of such functions in
+Rust.
+Such a function must not specify the lifetime.

 Defining a variadic function, or calling any of these new functions, requires a
 feature-gate, `c_variadic`.